Fire Emblem: The Blazing Blade: Gameplay

 Each unit is governed by a character class system that determines their types of actions, and what weapons and tools they can use.
 A unit will gain experience points (EXP) after each action in combat.
 Units level up upon reaching 100 EXP and their attributes, such as attack power and defense, are randomly improved, while their weapon ranks naturally increase when using associated weapon types.
 Upon reaching Level 10 and using a special item, a unit's class can be upgraded to a more powerful version with access to new items and weapons.
 If a unit is defeated in battle, they are subject to permanent death, thus removed from all future encounters and the overall storyline (with a few exceptions for some characters at certain points).
-If the main characters (Lyn, Eliwood or Hector) or others of critical importance should fall, then the game ends and the player must restart their current level.
+If the main characters (Lyn, Eliwood, or Hector) or others of critical importance should fall, then the game ends, and the player must restart their current level.

-Weapon strengths and weaknesses are governed by the series' Weapons Triangle system; axes are strong against lances, lances strong against swords, and swords strong against axes.
+Weapon strengths and weaknesses are governed by the series' Weapons Triangle system; axes are strong against lances, lances are strong against swords, and swords are strong against axes.
 Bows are independent of the system, being effective against airborne units.
-A similar system, dubbed the Magic Trinity in-game, governs how different types of spells react; elemental magic is strong against light, light against dark and dark against elemental.
+A similar system, dubbed the Magic Trinity in-game, governs how different types of spells react; elemental magic (anima) is strong against light, light against dark, and dark against elemental (anima).
 The strength of weapon types assigned to a particular unit is raised through usage, with its rank ranging from E to S, with S being the greatest possible affinity with a promoted character.
 Characters also have a Support system, where talking in battle strengthens two characters' relationship, and consequently provides stat boosts.
 The greater the Support rank, which ranges from "C" to "A", the better the boost.

 Outside of the main campaign, players can battle against the game's artificial intelligence (AI) in the Link Arena: after building a team, the player fights a battle against their own units controlled by the game AI.
 Fire Emblem also features a Link Arena multiplayer option in which up to four players can link up and do battle with teams of characters from the single-player save file.
 Players choose up to five characters and equip them like in the main campaign.
 During battle, each player takes turns to attack with one character unit.
 Weapons are selected automatically for each battle.
 Victory is determined by either surviving for a period of time or accumulating the most points.